muquit/privategpt/README.md

 # To start over

 Remove the content of db folder and ingest documents again.
-Remove/Add documents in ingest/documetnts/directory.
+Remove/Add documents in `./documents` directory.
 If new documents are found, they will be appended to the vector database automatically.
-The database folder is `asssistant/db/`
+The database folder is `./db` as configured in `config.py`

 # Screenshot of the web ui